JaeryoungLee/JaeryoungLee.github.io/content/research-projects/vision-landing/index.md

 ---
-title: vision-guided precision landing system for a fixed-wing UAV
+title: Vision-Guided Precision Landing System for a Fixed-Wing UAV
 summary: This section is currently being developed.
 date: 2022-08-31
 authors: